Clifford, West Yorkshire

-Clifford is a small village in West Yorkshire, England.
-The population at the 2011 Census was 1,662.
+Clifford is a village and civil parish in West Yorkshire, England.
+The population of the civil parish at the 2011 Census was 1,662.
 The village is 3 mi south of Wetherby.
 Many of the older buildings are built of magnesian limestone.

 Etymology

 The name Clifford is first attested in the Domesday Book of 1086.
 It comes from the Old English words clif ('cliff, bank') and ford ('ford'), thus meaning 'ford at the bank or cliff'.
 This perhaps referred to the crossing of the River Wharfe at Boston Spa, which was then within the manor.

 History

 According to the Domesday Book, in 1086, Ligulf held the manor, which comprised six carucates with four ploughs.

 In the Middle Ages Clifford was a subordinate settlement to Bramham, and had no parish church or manor house.
 A Wesleyan chapel was built some time before 1838, and the three churches soon after.
 The Anglican St Luke's Church was built in 1840.

 Clifford was originally a farming community, but in 1831, corn mills powered by Bramham Beck on Old Mill Lane, were transformed into flax mills, making patent yarn and shoe thread.
 The mills were owned by the Grimston Brothers.
 At its height, the business employed about 300 workers, some of them Irish immigrants, and many of whom lived in the stone terraced cottages in the village.